andressantiago/park/README.md

 ### Park

-Noun: place to take dog, have picknics.
+Noun: place to take dog, have picnics.

 Verb: to place you car out of harms way along the side of the road, or in a garage/lot.